zwang695/alexa-skills-list/README.md

 *Alexa, talk to Reflect*

-Reflect Connect allows you to control your Nest thermostat with your Amazon Echo!
+Reflect Connect gives you voice control of your Nest Learning Thermostat through your Amazon Echo!!

 ***